WafaaFadlelmula/rag-system/README.md

 ### Database path

 The default path is `data/monitoring/queries.db` relative to the project root.
-Override it with the `MONITORING_DB_PATH` environment variable — useful when running on a cloud host with a persistent volume.
+Override it with the `MONITORING_DB_PATH` environment variable, useful when running on a cloud host with a persistent volume.

 ---